Deconstructed Character Archetype

 - Ned Stark deconstructs The Good Chancellor — he looks out for his king, but trusts the wrong people, ending in his execution.

 - His oldest son Robb deconstructs the Kid Hero and/or A Child Shall Lead Them.
 After his father's death he's crowned King and attempts to avenge him.
 He's very talented in battle but makes several political blunders thanks to his naivete, including forsaking an Arranged Marriage for his beautiful ladylove.
 The stuff of songs — except it gets him brutally murdered and causes the alliance to fall apart.

-- Robb's sister Sansa deconstructs the Princess Classic and/or The Ingenue.
+- Robb's sister Sansa deconstructs The Ingenue who wants to become a Princess Classic.
 She's a high lord's daughter, feminine, good at ladylike activities, painfully naive, and a tad haughty.
 However, her naivete and innocence only seem to make her life hell, as her father is killed, she's betrothed to a Bastard Bastard and is taken advantage of and treated like a pawn by people she trusts throughout the story.

 - Ned's youngest daughter Arya deconstructs the Tomboy Princess: Initially a free-spirited, sword-slinging little girl who despises the gender norms of Westeros, upon her father's death she falls back onto the one thing she took solace in prior to that: sword fighting.
 She spends most of her time trying to avenge her family, and slowly becomes more and more violent and unstable until she becomes a Professional Killer before she even hits puberty.